fcancio/chin2win/README.md

     https://wireframe.cc/RjBJC2

 User stories:
+    As a user, I want to be able to see a clear/high quality image of a chin so for guessing correctly.
+    As a user, I need an input box to type out my guess As a user, need a way to submit my guess.
-    As a user, I should be able to see an image of a chin, type out my guess in the input box, submit my guess, and see whether or not my answer is correct.
+    As a user, I need an alert or message to know whether or not my answer is correct.
+    As a user, I would like a way to see my score, or how many chins I've guessed correctly.

 Features list:
     chin image